Jump to the main content block

 Methodology and Data Analysis

-► Methodology and Data Analysis 6 credits
+Methodology and Data Analysis (MD)

-Total 24 credits
+24 credits

-Academic Research Ethics Semimar
+Academic Research Ethics Seminar

 As a requirement by the Taiwan Ministry of Education, all graduate students enrolled at universities in Taiwan have to complete seminars in Academic Research Ethics (ARE) which usually consist of three teaching units, where the first two units are lectures, while the last unit is a test.
 Students of the MBA program are required to attend at least one research ethics seminar before the end of the first year of studies, and to pass the ARE-exam.

-Every semester, the Taiwan Tech Centre of General Education offers eight or more ARE seminars which are taught by different instructors and focus on different aspects.
-The schedule and topics of ARE seminars will be announced here.
+Center of General Education offers eight or more ARE seminars, which are taught by different instructors and focus on different aspects.
+The schedule and topics of these seminars will be announced on the Academic Research Ethics Course page.